Non-Discrimination, Equal Opportunity and Affirmative Action

-Eastern Maine Community College does not discriminate as prescribed by federal and/or state law on the basis of race, color, religion, national origin, sex, sexual orientation, age, disability, marital, parental or veteran status in specified programs and activities.
-Inquiries about the College’s compliance with laws that prohibit discrimination on these bases may be directed to:
+Eastern Maine Community College does not discriminate as proscribed by federal and/or state law on the basis of race, color, religion, national origin, sex, sexual orientation, including gender identity or expression, age, genetic information, disability, marital, parental or Vietnam era veteran status in specified programs and activities.
+Inquiries about the College’s compliance with, and policies that prohibit discrimination on, these bases may be directed to:

 United States Department of Education, Office for Civil Rights

 33 Arch Street, Suite 900, Boston, MA 02110